If you have bioinformatics data in an Excel® (2007 or 2010) spreadsheet, use Spreadsheet Link™ to:

 using the three variables as input.
 For more information on adding

-formulas using Spreadsheet Link functions, see Enter Functions into Worksheet Cells in the Spreadsheet Link documentation.
+formulas using Spreadsheet Link functions, see Create Diagonal Matrix Using Worksheet Cells (Spreadsheet Link).

 Note that cell J17 contains a formula using a macro

 Clustergram, which was created in the Visual Basic® Editor.

 Running this macro does the same as the formulas in cells J5, J6,

 function by clicking the Developer tab, and then

 is not on the Excel ribbon, consult Excel Help to display it.)